philschmid/easyllm/README.md

 ### 🤝 Compatible Clients

-- Implementation of clients compatible with OpenAI API format of `openai.ChatCompletion`, `openai.Completion`.
+- Implementation of clients compatible with OpenAI API format of `openai.ChatCompletion`, `openai.Completion`, `openai.Embedding`.
 - Easily switch between different LLMs like `openai.ChatCompletion` and `huggingface.ChatCompletion` by changing one line of code.
 - Support for streaming of completions, checkout example [How to stream completions](./notebooks/stream-chat-completions.ipynb).